kstep/graphicsmagick/www/perl.rst

   ($x_ppem, $y_ppem, $ascender, $descender, $width, $height, $max_advance) =
   $image->QueryFontMetrics(parameters);

   Where parameters is any parameter of the Annotate method.
+The 'text' parameter must be specified since there can be no default for the text to render.
 The return values are

   * character width
   * character height